Phillip Dexter

 Phillip David Dexter (born 1 December 1962) is a South African politician, activist, and entrepreneur.
-He has held many positions in various organisations.

 Dexter was a senior researcher in the Social Cohesion and Integration Research Programme of the Human Sciences Research Council (HSRC).
 Before joining the HSRC, he was an executive director of the National Economic Development and Labour Council (Nedlac).

 Dexter holds a Doctorate of Philosophy in Religious Studies, a BA in Philosophy and Politics, and a Master of Philosophy degree from the University of Cape Town.
 He entered politics as a student activist; after spending seven years in exile, he returned to South Africa in 1990.
 He served as general secretary of the National Education, Health and Allied Workers' Union (Nehawu) until elected to Parliament as an African National Congress (ANC) MP in 1994, where he served on the Labour, Public Service and Administration, and Finance Portfolio committees.

 Dexter was a member of the National Executive of the ANC, and the Central Committee and Politburo of the South African Communist Party (SACP).
 He was also treasurer of the SACP.
 He fell out with the SACP leadership in 2007.
 He also acted as non-executive director for the International Marketing Council, Nehawu Investment Company, the Parliamentary Millennium Project Advisory Board, the Proudly South African campaign, South African Tourism, and the National Export Advisory Board of Trade & Investment South Africa.